Structural Identifiability and Discrete Symmetries: Formal Analysis of Determining Systems

-As the infinitesimal determining system has always the zero solution and the finite determining system has always the identity map as trivial solutions, determining systems can never be inconsistent.
-If the infinitesimal determining system has more solutions than only the zero solution, then it has automatically infinitely many solutions implying local non-observability.
+As $\infdet$ always has the zero solution and $\findet$ the identity map as trivial solutions, determining systems can never be inconsistent.
+If $\infdet$ has more solutions than only the zero solution, then it has automatically infinitely many solutions implying the studied control system \eqref{eq:pcsys} is not even locally SIO.
 This is easy to detect from a Janet basis, as the basis becomes trivial, if only the zero solution exists.

 The analysis of nonlinear systems is more involved.
-The first difference is that one cannot simply transform the given system into a normal form, but must perform case distinctions so that the decomposition actually consists of a finite number of so-called simple systems which have to be studied separately.
+The first difference is that one cannot simply transform $\findet$ into a normal form, but must perform case distinctions so that the decomposition actually consists of a finite number of so-called \emph{simple systems} \cite{dr:habil} which have to be studied separately.
 We have infinitely many solutions, if at least one of these simple systems contains an equation which is still a differential equation, i.\,e.\ in which still a derivative appears.
-Indeed, in this case one can choose freely at least one Taylor coefficient of the formal solution.
+Indeed, in this case, one can choose freely at least one Taylor coefficient of the formal solution.

-The simplest case for a finite solution space arises, if each simple system admits exactly one solution (in this case, the simple system contains for each unknown function one linear equation determining it uniquely).
+The simplest case for a finite solution space arises if each simple system admits exactly one solution (in this case, the simple system contains for each unknown function one linear equation determining it uniquely).
 Then the total number of solutions is just the number of simple systems.
 Generally, a simple system may also contain algebraic equations of higher degree.
-If we define the degree of a simple system as the product of the degrees of all the equations contained in it, then the number of solutions is exactly this degree.
-The total number of solutions of the determining system is then the sum of the degrees of the arising simple systems, as the theory of the Thomas decomposition asserts that the solutions spaces of the simple systems are disjoint (this is an important difference to an alternative decomposition method due to Boulier \emph{et al.}\ \cite{blop:radical,blop:radical2} where solution spaces can intersect).
+If we define the degree of a simple system as the product of the degrees of all the equations contained in it, then the defining properties of a simple system ensure that the number of solutions is exactly this degree.
+The total number of solutions of the determining system is then the sum of the degrees of the arising simple systems, as the theory of the Thomas decomposition asserts that the solution spaces of the simple systems are disjoint (this is an important difference to an alternative decomposition method due to Boulier \emph{et al.}\ \cite{blop:radical,blop:radical2} where solution spaces can intersect).